 | Usefulness | Article feels like a summary. | Article helps the reader decide or learn. |

-| Structure | Important points are buried. | Sections are easy to scan. |
+| Structure | Important points are buried. | Sections are easier to scan. |

-| Examples | Content is generic. | Real scenarios make it practical. |
+| Examples | Content is generic. | Real scenarios make the point practical. |

 | Trust | Claims feel thin. | Context and limitations are clearer. |